 Hemp is equated with cannabis for no good reason

 If cannabis is out of bounds for legal use, so also is hemp as it seems to carry the curse of THC that gives cannabis a bad name.
 THC causes ‘high' which is the reason for it receiving the ire of the law that sees all evils in it.
 But unless THC exceeds a certain limit, it does not cause ‘high.'
 It means that high THC is only bad.
 It will be too much to expect hemp with zero THC, but it can be present in a very small amount as low as 0.03% which does not have any impact on the endocannabinoid receptors, hence safe.
 However, US lawmakers are not ready to accept this argument which is why hemp came under the Controlled Substance Act, of 1937 and was labeled as a Schedule I drug.

 CBD is now in the mainstream

 A large section of Vets strongly believes that the gray areas of legality should never come in the way of animal care.
-They are now ready to use CBD for pets by ensuring that the oil, chew or treats whatever they recommend are free from THC.
-Since there have been no adverse reports about using CBD products for pets, there is a growing demand for it because of its ability to provide the highest care for animals.
+They are now ready to use CBD for pets by ensuring that the oil, chews, or treats they recommend are free from THC.
+Since there have been no adverse reports about using CBD products for pets, there is a growing demand for them because of their ability to provide the highest care for animals.